Visa, MasterCard Settlement & Your Business

 Allows for Surcharging

-Beginning in early 2013, the settlement will allow businesses to impose a surcharge on customers paying with a credit or debit card.
+Beginning in early 2013, the settlement will allow businesses to impose a surcharge on customers paying with a credit card.
 Currently, Visa and MasterCard do not allow businesses to pass credit card fees to customers.

 Group Negotiate of Interchange

 Under the settlement, businesses would be able to band together in an effort to negotiate lower interchange rates.

 Reading Between the Lines

 Credit card processing fees are confusing, so it's no surprise that a multi-billion dollar lawsuit on the subject is equally complex.
 The settlement still needs to be approved by a judge in the Eastern District U.S. Court of New York who can accept the terms, reject the terms, or ask the parties to renegotiate.

 Even in its current state the settlement leaves small businesses with a few important points to ponder.

 The income a business receives from the initial cash payout and additional temporary rate reduction is relative to the amount of interchange fees the business pays.
 Large retailers that pay the most in fees will collect the lion's share of income generated from the cash payout and rate reduction.

 Ten states, including California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas, each have a state law that prohibits surcharging credit and debit card transactions.